LiamEverton/focus-whitepaper/README.md

 ## Lessons Learned

 1. I knew I had to improve my public speaking.
 It went far better than expected, but there was definitely room for improvements.
-I should have practiced more and used the powerpoint to deliever a laser focus on what we plan to provide.
+I should have practiced more and used the powerpoint to delivering a laser focus on what we plan to provide.

 2. I built confidence as a leader.
 We had a very successful run, considering the time constraints and the lack of motivation provided by the competitions somewhat dire rewards (massively reduced from years before).
 We wanted to see this idea through.